Study: Gender-Affirming Surgery Improves Trans Lives

 In fact, a meta-analysis of 28 studies involving 1,833 patients published in 2010 found that “sex reassignment that includes hormonal interventions in individuals with GID likely improves gender dysphoria, psychological functioning and comorbidities, sexual function and overall quality of life.”
 But, they found that the data was very low quality, so more research was needed.

 And good news!
 Harvard researchers have just published the first large-scale controlled study examining the potential psychological benefits and drawbacks of gender-affirming surgery and yep, it backs up the previous research: in a survey of nearly 28,000 transgender people, getting surgery cut psychological distress and suicidal thoughts practically in half, and as a fun bonus there was also a 35% reduction in tobacco smoking.

 Whenever there’s a “controversial” medical intervention like abortion, the moral scold’s fallback position always includes some form of “you’ll regret it!”
 And just like with abortion, that is probably not true of gender-affirming surgery.
 Will some people regret it?
 Sure!
 That’s life.
 And just like with cosmetic surgery in general, it’s not for everyone and there is no one operation that will “cure” a person of all their ills.
-It’s complicated, but the research is getting clearer and clearer: in general, we should trust people to know what’s going to make them happy and we should let them do it.
+It’s complicated, but the research is getting clearer and clearer and thankfully, now there are great advancements in the field, such as technologies offering a Plastic Surgery Software that makes things a lot easier for the doctors and the patients.
+In general, we should trust people to know what’s going to make them happy and we should let them do it.
 Because no matter what you think of trans people, respecting them as humans with autonomy is the kinder option that will make the world a better place for everyone.